Narcissa Niblack Thorne: Legacy

 Due to poor health, Thorne closed her studio in March 1966, donating her remaining works to charity.
 She died in Chicago in June of that year, and was buried in Rosehill Cemetery.

 Most of Thorne's works were donated to museums and remain there, although some were auctioned off in 1985.
 Thorne herself arranged for thirty of the rooms to be auctioned off for charity in 1963.

 Approximately one hundred Thorne rooms are known to exist.
 The Art Institute of Chicago holds 68 Thorne rooms, which originally occupied a dedicated wing but are now housed in a large room in the building's lower level.
 An additional 20 are held by the Phoenix Art Museum, and nine by the Knoxville Museum of Art.
 The remaining two are at The Children's Museum of Indianapolis, and the Kaye Miniature Museum in Los Angeles.
-In addition to these, a bar that Thorne auctioned off for charity in the 1950s is at the Museum of Miniature Houses in Carmel, Indiana.
+The Museum of Miniature Houses in Carmel, Indiana displays a bar that Thorne auctioned off for charity in the 1950s and a scene featuring King Henry VIII and Anne Boleyn from the 1930s.